 NordiCloud 2013 - September 1st-3rd in Oslo, Norway.
 The Nordic Symposium on Cloud Computing & Internet Technologies (NordiCloud) aims at providing an industrial and scientific forum for enhancing collaboration between industry and academic communities from Nordic and Baltic countries in the area of Cloud Computing and Internet Technologies.

 P2P 2013: IEEE International Conference on Peer-to-Peer Computing - September 9th-11th in Trento, Italy.
 The IEEE P2P Conference is a forum to present and discuss all aspects of mostly decentralized, large-scale distributed systems and applications.
 This forum furthers the state-of-the-art in the design and analysis of large-scale distributed applications and systems.

 CLOUD COMPUTING WEST 2013 — October 27th-29th in Las Vegas, NV.
-Three conference tracks will zero in on the latest advances in applying cloud-based solutions to all aspects of high-value entertainment content production, storage, and delivery; the impact of cloud services on broadband network management and economics; and evaluating and investing in cloud computing services providers.
+Two major conference tracks will zero in on the latest advances in applying cloud-based solutions to all aspects of high-value entertainment content production, storage, and delivery; and the impact of mobile cloud computing and Big Data analytics in this space.

 CCISA 2013 – February 12th–14th in Turin, Italy.
 The second international special session on Cloud computing and Infrastructure as a Service (IaaS) and its Applications within the 22nd Euromicro International Conference on Parallel, Distributed and Network-Based Processing.